Lifelike Dental Bridges Customized to Meet Your Needs

 Both traditional and implant-supported bridges are made from several dental crowns fused together.
 Like traditional crowns, a standard bridge will attach to your nearby teeth, completely covering the biting surface and sides of each tooth.
-To place this type of bridge, Dr. Eldin or Dr. Amer will reshape the adjacent teeth on either side of the gap in your smile.
+To place this type of bridge, our dentists will reshape the adjacent teeth on either side of the gap in your smile.
 Your dentist will use careful techniques and powerful local anesthesia to ensure your comfort throughout the procedure.
 He will then send impressions of your teeth to our lab, where technicians will design and craft your restoration.
 We have worked with the same local lab for ten years and we are confident in the consistent quality of their work.
 While your bridge is being created, a process which typically takes about ten days, we can supply you with a temporary restoration.

 A traditional bridge may be the right option for you if you have suffered bone recession, affecting your ability to receive dental implants.
 You might also choose this treatment if you have a limited budget, or you have other health conditions that might make oral surgery unsafe.